ilyes-smaouii/crypto-xp/README.md

 In the meantime, I'm focusing on other stuff.\
 Update : just took a quick look at TEA implementation, and it seems even simpler than I imagined, which is nice to start off easy.

+### 2025/09/16
+Wrote quite a bit of code already.
+TO-DO : clear up how I'm going to represent different number in memory (and byte order, most notably).